Peluda

 La Velue, cover of a French pamphlet (1889)— Illustration signed A. Raouleau.

 The Peluda in Spanish, or La Velue ('The Hairy One') originally in French, is a mythical beast that terrorized the environs of the River Huisne, France, during the Middle Ages.
 It is called "The Shaggy Beast (The Hairy Beast) of La Ferté-Bernard" in English translation.

 The supposed serpent-headed creature had a body covered in long green fur with poison-tipped spines protruding.
-It caused flood (or shot out fire from its mouth) that destroyed crops, devoured livestock and humans, and struck humans and animals dead with its tail.
+It caused floods (or shot out fire from its mouth) that destroyed crops, devoured livestock and humans, and struck humans and animals dead with its tail.
 It was defeated after it tried to prey upon a maiden named l'Agnelle; her fiancé slew it by delivering a sword-strike to the tail, its only weak spot.

 Name

 The velue (French, meaning ‘shaggy/hairy one’) was introduced as "la Peluda", in Spanish, in Jorge Luis Borges's Book of Imaginary Beings (1957), and translated as the "Shaggy Beast of La Ferté-Bernard" or "The Hairy Beast of La Ferté-Bernard" in English versions of the book.
 Borges's description compares rather closely to the that given in French by the local man of letters, Paul Cordonnier-Détrie (1954).
 A pamphlet of "La Velue" was printed in 1889 for the Sarthe area, and its text also gave a physical description of the mythical beast in similar language.